nihonor/text-extractor/README.md

 python test.py
 ```

+Usage flow in the GUI:
+- Click `Load Image` or `Start Camera` to get an image into the viewer.
+- Draw a rectangle by dragging with the left mouse button to define an ROI (optional).
+- Click `Capture Frame` to mark the current frame (shows a confirmation message).
+- Click `Run OCR` to run preprocessing + Tesseract on the ROI or full image.
-Then use the GUI: Load an image or start the camera, draw a rectangle over the region you want to scan, then click "Run OCR".
-Recognized text will appear in the right-side text area and high-confidence words will be overlaid on the image.
+- OCR results appear in the right-side text area; high-confidence words are overlaid on the image.
+- Click `Save Overlay` to export the displayed image with overlays as a PNG.

+**Implementation / behavior notes (from the code):**
+- ROI mapping: `ImageLabel` computes scaling between the pixmap and the label size.
+The ROI saved in image coordinates so overlays and OCR operate on the correct pixels.
+- Preprocessing pipeline (in `run_ocr`): grayscale -> bilateral filter -> adaptive Gaussian thresholding.
+Output of preprocessing is passed to Tesseract via Pillow image conversion.
+- OCR box filtering: the OCR output uses `pytesseract.image_to_data` and filters words by confidence `> 40` (integer-conf).
+Change this value in `test.py` to relax or tighten filtering.
+- Saving images: `display_image` is kept as RGB; when saving the code converts to BGR and writes via `cv2.imencode(...).tofile(path)` to support Unicode/long paths on Windows.

-**Notes & Tips:**
+**Troubleshooting & tips:**
-- The script pre-processes the selected region with bilateral filtering and adaptive thresholding to improve OCR accuracy for printed text.
+- If images fail to load, confirm the path has read permissions and contains supported formats.
+Using non-ASCII characters in file paths is supported by the current `cv2.imdecode` approach but may still cause issues in some environments.
+- If OCR returns nothing or poor text, try:
+  - Increasing image contrast or experimenting with different preprocessing (e.g., denoising, resizing).
-- The OCR boxes filter by confidence (>40).
-Adjust the threshold in `test.py` if you want to include lower-confidence results.
+  - Lowering the confidence threshold in the code to see more raw detections.
-- On Windows, OpenCV's `cv2.imdecode` is used to support Unicode paths; avoid using non-ASCII characters if you run into file-open issues.
+  - Installing language packs for Tesseract if you expect non-English text.

 **Where the code lives:**
 - Main GUI and OCR logic: `test.py`

-**Contributing:**
-- This is a small personal tool.
-If you'd like improvements (extra preprocessing, layout changes, exporting results), open an issue or send a patch.

-**License:**
-- No license file included.
-Add a `LICENSE` if you want to make reuse terms explicit.

----

-If you want, I can:
+**Next steps I can help with:**
 - Add a `requirements.txt` and a small `run.ps1` helper script.
-- Update `test.py` to set `pytesseract.pytesseract.tesseract_cmd` automatically when missing.
+- Update `test.py` to auto-detect Tesseract and set `pytesseract.pytesseract.tesseract_cmd` when missing (with a helpful UI message).
-- Tweak the README wording or add screenshots.

-Tell me which of those you'd like next.
+- Add a command-line mode to run OCR headless on images or directories.

+If you want any of those, tell me which and I will implement it.